Bootham Crescent - It Happened This Day

 27-Apr-45 2,106 see City's lose their last home war time game 1-2 against Hartlepools United.
 A few weeks earlier over 10,000 had seen City bow out of the FA Cup against Sheffield Wednesday when losing 1-6.

 19-Oct-46 Post war boom in soccer attendances.
-City attracted a new record attendance for a league game when 15,485 see Doncaster win 4-1.
+City attracted a new record attendance (previous record was set in 1936) for a league game when 15,485 see Doncaster win 4-1.
 Fearing delays in admitting spectators, due to large numbers expected and the need to give out change, for the first time for a league game, City sold match day tickets in advance.
 At the same time, they asked fans to "pair up" and pay their half a crown (12.5p) admission fee thus avoiding the need to give out change.
 That season, 2 of City's home league games attracted 5 figure attendances.
+As a result of feedback and general crowd confusion, the PA system was upgraded shortly after the game.

-02-Nov-46 City's league game against Stockport was selected by the BBC for live second half national radio commentary.
+02-Nov-46 City's league game against Stockport was selected by the BBC (Light Programme, now known as Radio 2) for live national radio commentary of the last 30 minutes, the whole game was broadcast live on the General Forces Programme.
 Making his debut as a commentator on national radio was Kenneth Wolstenholme.

 26-May-47 City beat Halifax 2-0 in the latest ever game to be played in a season at Bootham Crescent due to the severe winter.